Losant/losant-docs/docs/workflows/accessing-payload-data.md

 **String templates** are constructed using a payload path that is wrapped in double curly brackets, such as `{{foo.bar}}`.
 The value at the specified path should resolve to a printable property; specifically, the value should be of the type "string", "number", "boolean" or "undefined".
 Objects referenced in this way will return `[object Object]`, and arrays will return as comma-concatenated strings of all array values, such as `foo,bar,42,false`.

+Areas within the app that call for a string template do not necessarily have to include a variable; it is perfectly acceptable to put a static string value in place of a template.

 String templates appear in a number of use places within the Losant platform; in all cases, they serve one of two purposes:

 *   **Referencing payload values**, such as for setting state in the [Device State node](/workflows/outputs/device-state/)